lino-framework/book/docs/specs/sheets.rst

 ...         return 0
 ...     return e.new_balance().value(e.item.dc)

-TODO: the following test are skipped, we must first automatically generate the profit/loss booking so that the expenses and revenues are balanced.
+TODO: the following tests are skipped, we must first automatically generate the profit/loss booking so that the expenses and revenues are balanced.

 >>> assets = val(sheets.CommonItems.assets)
 >>> liabilities = val(sheets.CommonItems.liabilities)